-If this material has co-authors other than the committee chair, the student must obtain permission letters from all co-authors giving their approval for the co-authored material to be used.
-This must be done even if copyright has been retained.
-Students need to determine if the publisher's permission is also required.
-Students collect their signed co-author permission letters and cover letter from their committee chair and submit them to the Division of Graduate Education electronically; click here to access the Kuali submission form.
+If this material has co-authors, the student must obtain permission letters from all coauthors giving their approval for the co-authored material to be used.
+If the student's committee chair is one of the co-authors, we do not need a permission letter from him/her, as the chair's signature is on the cover letter that must accompany the co-author permission letters.
+These permission letters must be obtained even if copyright has been retained.
+Students must determine if the publisher's permission is also required.
+Students collect their signed coauthor permission letters and cover letter from their committee chair and submit them to the Division of Graduate Education electronically; click here to access the Kuali submission form.
 Instructions on the submission process are found here.
-Letters must be submitted by the student's final document review.
+Letters must be submitted prior to submitting the "Final Degree Checklist" to the Division of Graduate Education via the Kuali "File for Doctoral/Master's (Thesis) Degree Form."
+Once submitted, to return to the form, log into Kuali https://ucsd.kualibuild.com/.